hiddify/Hiddify-Manager/README.md

 </details>

 ## Collaborate with us
 We need your collaboration in order to develop this project.
-If you are specialists in these areas, please do not hesitate to contact us using links below:
+If you are specialists in these areas, please do not hesitate to contact us:

 * Media production &nbsp;&nbsp;&nbsp;&nbsp;
 * Python developing &nbsp;&nbsp;&nbsp;&nbsp; ‌